Skip to content

 2.1

-Before reaching a loan agreement, Brú Pension Fund will supply the applicant with a standard form including information on real estate loans, through the Fund's web portal.
+Before reaching a loan agreement, Brú Pension Fund will supply the applicant with a standard form, including information about real estate loans, through the Fund's web portal.
 Additionally and where appropriate, the Fund will provide general information about the evolution of price levels and interest and how they may affect the loan principal and debt load.
 The provision of information is based on standard information and examples from the Consumer Agency, publicly available on their website.

 2.2